asift91/Manual_Migration/option2.md

             - Copy the php configurations files such as php-fpm.conf, php.ini, pool.d and conf.d folder to phpconfig folder under the configuration folder.
             - copy the ngnix or apache configuration such as nginx.conf, sites-enabled/dns.conf to the nginxconfig folder under the configuration folder
         - **Database Backup**
-            - Before taking backup of database onprem should have mysql-client to be installed.
+            - Before taking backup of database On-Premise should have mysql-client to be installed.
                 ```
                 sudo -s
                 sudo apt install mysql-client
                 mysql -u dbUserName -p
                 # After the above command user will prompted for database password
                 mysqldump -h dbServerName -u dbUserId -pdbPassword dbName > /path/to/location/database.sql
-                # Replace dbServerName, dbUserId, dbPassword and bdName with onPrem database details
+                # Replace dbServerName, dbUserId, dbPassword and bdName with On-Premise database details
                 ```
             - Create an archive tar.gz file of backup folder
                 - It will take the backup of the storage folder, this folder contains backup of Moodle html data, Moodledata, Configuration and database backup file as per the folder structure.